ngo275/swiftui-firebase-template/README.md

 # SwiftUI + Firebase boilerplate project

-This is repository is a boilerplate for a project that uses SwiftUI and Firebase.
+This is repository is a template project with SwiftUI and Firebase.
+You can create an iOS with SwiftUI and Firebase right away! :rocket:

 Integrated Firebase services are following
 - Firestore Database